Or

 <blockquote> <center> <table> <tr> <td><strong>Operation</strong></td> <td><strong>Result</strong></td> </tr> <tr> <td><code>x or y</code></td> <td>if x is true, then x, else y</td> </tr> <tr> <td><code>x and y</code></td> <td>if x is false, then x, else y</td> </tr> </table> </center> </blockquote>

-This means you can use or to select default values:
+This means you can use to select default values:

 and and or in Martinaise

-I tried to unify and, or, and default values into one concept, and make it extensible to custom types.
-If you write foo() and bar() in your code, the left side gets evaluated first.
-Then, an and function is called with the result of the left expression.
-This function must return a ControlFlow, an enum that is either short_circuit or evaluate_more:
+I tried to unify , , and default values into one concept, and make it extensible to custom types.
+If you write in your code, the left side gets evaluated first.
+Then, an function is called with the result of the left expression.
+This function must return a , an enum that is either or :

 }

-Function overloading is used to find type-specific behavior for and.
-For example, these are the and and or functions for Bools:
+Function overloading is used to find type-specific behavior for .
+For example, these are the and functions for s:

 if bool